 After "Snowmageddon" in 2021, Energy Producers have started charging a variable rate for power production, which is something Castroville did not previously have.
 In an effort to provide full transparency in billing, City Council decided to show the fixed rates (Residential Electr) separately from the variable rates (Fuel Adj).
-Starting with the February's bill, you can see the variable rate.
+Starting with the February's bill, you can see the variable rate that the city is being charged for that month by our Power Supplier (LCRA).